StaticNoiseLog/spring-cloud/README.md

 ---
 Use the `@Entity` annotation on the model classes.

-Because this project wants to use MariaDB for cloud deployments and H2 for local tests, a way has to be found to generate primary keys that works in both scenarios.
+Because this project wants to use PostgreSQL for cloud deployments and H2 for local tests, a way has to be found to generate primary keys that works in both scenarios.
 The way chosen was to use this annotation:

     @GeneratedValue(strategy = GenerationType.IDENTITY)